Evil (novel): Reception

+In popular culture

 In 2002 Claes Bang asked the theatre director of the Aalborg Teater for permission to perform a monologue called Ondskaben, which is based on Evil.
 After leaving the theatre in 2004, Bang bought the rights to the work so he could perform the monologue at other theatres.
 He has performed the monologue almost 400 times, including an English language version in Denmark, Sweden, the UK, Germany, and South Africa.